-How many of you have had major technology fails in your classroom?
+Teachers, how many of you have had a major technology fail in your classroom?
 I know I have.
 There is so much that we can now do with technology.
 I remember when I started teaching, there were no interactive white boards or iPads.
 You were lucky if you had a couple of computers in your room for a computer center.
 Now, you can easily build background knowledge and reinforce concepts with clear visuals that all of your students can see.

 But what happens when you are right in the middle of your lesson and your bulb blows out or the infamous computer screen freeze.
 What is a teacher supposed to do?
 Well, I want to offer some solutions for the three most common technology fail scenarios.

 Technology Fail #1: Problems During Your Lesson Hook or Closure

 You just found the perfect opening for your math lesson, a 5 minute video on Brain Pop Jr. that illustrates the concept of multiplication.
 Your kids are excited because they love Moby.
 You press play and there is no sound.
 You play with all the wires that devices and 5 minutes has turns into 20 minutes.

 So now let’s talk solutions.
 Whenever I have small technology glitches, I choose to do one of the following:

 Solution 1 – Bring Out the Dry Erase Boards and Markers

 Move those small dry erase boards that you have hidden inside the closet to the front of the room.
 If you don’t have enough for every student, have them work in pairs.
 Think of a problem and write it on the board.
 Have students solve on their boards.
 Use a timer and all students that get it correct in that time frame get 1 point.
 And of course have them explain how they got their answer.
 This can also double as a formative assessment.

 Solution 2 – Always Have a “Go To” Activity On Hand